VillanuevaK/PythonCheatSheet/README.md

 print(characters)
 // This will be an array of characters: ['a', 'b', 'c', 'd']

+String(s.sorted()) // this can converst array of characters to string

 let s = "Hello"
 let sStrings = s.map { String($0) } // This will be an array of strings: ["H", "e", "l", "l", "o"]